Gamochaeta purpurea

 Gamochaeta purpurea, the purple cudweed, purple everlasting, or spoonleaf purple everlasting, is a plant native to North America.

 Description

 It is a small annual herb that produces lanceolate, alternate, wooly leaves and peg-shaped flowerheads in terminal clusters.
 The seeds are windborne.
+It can reach a height of approximately 0.4 meters (1.25 feet).

 Habitat

 It can grow on most any type of soil that is moderately moist, but prefers meadows, rocky terrain, and farmland.

 Conservation status in the United States

 It is listed as endangered in Massachusetts and New York, as possibly extirpated in Maine, as historical in Rhode Island, and as a special concern species in Connecticut, where it is believed extirpated.